ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

         …
     ```

-# Output of a *lexer*
+# Output of a lexer

--   A *lexer* must be able to classify *tokens* according to their type.
+-   A lexer must be able to classify tokens according to their type.

--   Depending on the language, there are various types of tokens; in our case we have:
+-   In our language, we have the following tokens:

     #.  *Keyword*: a keyword of the language, such as `sphere` and `diffuse`;
     #.  *Identifier*: the name of a variable/type/function such as `clock`;